AntonioTorres23/OpenGL_Notes/Bloom.md

 ![[Pasted image 20251124105459.png]]

 The colored cubes now appear much more bright and give a better illusion as light emitting objects.
-This is a relatively simple scene so the Bloom effect isn't too impressive
+This is a relatively simple scene so the Bloom effect isn't too impressive here, but in well lit scenes it can make a significant difference when properly configured.
+You can find the source code of this simple demo [here](https://learnopengl.com/code_viewer_gh.php?code=src/5.advanced_lighting/7.bloom/bloom.cpp).

+For these notes we used a relatively simple Gaussian blur filter where we only take 5 samples in each direction.
+By taking more samples along a larger radius or repeating the blur filter an extra number of times we can improve the blur effect.
+As the quality of the blur directly correlates to the quality of the Bloom effect, improving the blur step can make a significant improvement.
+Some of these improvements combine blur filters with varying sized blur kernels or use multiple Gaussian curves to selectively combine weights.
+The additional resources from Kalogirou and Epic Games discuss how to significantly improve the Bloom effect by improving the Gaussian blur.

+## Additional resources

+- [Efficient Gaussian Blur with linear sampling](http://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/): describes the Gaussian blur very well and how to improve its performance using OpenGL's bilinear texture sampling.
+- [Bloom Post Process Effect](https://web.archive.org/web/20190128205221/https://udk-legacy.unrealengine.com/udk/Three/Bloom.html): article from Epic Games about improving the Bloom effect by combining multiple Gaussian curves for its weights.
+- [How to do good Bloom for HDR rendering](http://kalogirou.net/2006/05/20/how-to-do-good-bloom-for-hdr-rendering/): Article from Kalogirou that describes how to improve the Bloom effect using a better Gaussian blur method.